Super Nintendo / Famicom Architecture

 The two PPU chips.

-This separation, from the programming point of view, is redundant since both chips are virtually treated as one.
+This separation, from a programming perspective, is redundant, as both chips are effectively treated as a single unit.

 Display modalities

-The system outputs a standard resolution of 256 x 224 pixels at ~60 Hz (NTSC) [9].
-The European PAL variant outputs 256 × 240 pixels at ~50 Hz instead (to abide by the PAL specification).
-Be as it may, most games don’t use the extra pixels and show a letterbox (black lines) instead.
+The NTSC system outputs a standard resolution of 256 x 224 pixels at ~60 Hz [12].
+The European variant, adhering to the PAL specification, outputs 256 × 240 pixels at ~50 Hz.
+Be as it may, most games do not utilise the additional pixels and instead display a letterbox (black lines).

-Now, here’s the tricky part, traditional TVs have an aspect ratio of 4:3.
+Now, here’s the tricky part: traditional TVs have an aspect ratio of 4:3.
 Yet, if you do the math, the Super Nintendo’s output resolution has an aspect ratio of 8:7.
-Consequently, after beaming the picture on the TV, it will look horizontally stretched, as if it were a 292 x 224 pixels frame instead (in the case of the NTSC variant) [10].
-To put it in another way, you could say pixels on the Super Nintendo have an aspect ratio of 8:7 instead of being ‘perfectly squared’.
+Consequently, once the image is beamed on the TV, it looks horizontally stretched, resembling a 292 x 224 pixels frame instead (in the case of the NTSC variant) [13].
+Put simply, pixels on the Super Nintendo have an aspect ratio of 8:7, rather than being ‘perfectly square’.

 Image